 In August 2014, the SEC adopted substantial revisions to Regulation AB and other rules regarding the offering process, disclosure and reporting for asset-backed securities.
 Among other things, the changes require (i) enhanced disclosure of loan level information at the time of securitization and on an ongoing basis, (ii) that the transaction agreements provide for review of the underlying assets by an independent asset representations reviewer if certain trigger events occur and (iii) periodic assessments of an asset-backed security issuer's continued ability to conduct shelf offerings.
 Also in August 2014, the SEC issued final rules encompassing a broad category of new and revised rules applicable to NRSROs.
-These rules include new provisions that require (i) issuers or underwriters of rated asset-backed securities to furnish a Form ABS-15G that contains the findings and conclusions of reports of third-party due diligence providers, (ii) third-party due diligence providers to provide a form with certain information to NRSROs regarding their due diligence services, findings and conclusions, and a certification as to their review and (iii) NRSROs to make publicly available the forms provided by any third-party due diligence providers.
-In addition, pursuant to the Dodd-Frank Act, in October 2014, the SEC and other regulators adopted risk retention rules, effective for certain securitizations issued on or after December 24, 2015, that require, among other things, that a sponsor, its affiliate or certain other eligible parties retain at least 5% of the credit risk underlying a non-exempt securitization, and in general prohibit the transfer or hedging of, and restrict the pledge of, the retained credit risk; the risk retention rules took effect on December 24, 2016 for non-exempt residential mortgage-backed securities transactions issued on or after December 24, 2015, and for all other non-exempt securitizations, issued on or after December 24, 2016.
+These rules include new provisions that require

+(i) issuers or underwriters of rated asset-backed securities to furnish a Form ABS-15G that contains the findings and conclusions of reports of third-party due diligence providers, (ii) third-party due diligence providers to provide a form with certain information to NRSROs regarding their due diligence services, findings and conclusions, and a certification as to their review and (iii) NRSROs to make publicly available the forms provided by any third-party due diligence providers.
+In addition, pursuant to the Dodd-Frank Act, in October 2014, the SEC and other regulators adopted risk retention rules, effective for certain securitizations issued on or after December 24, 2015, that require, among other things, that a sponsor, its affiliate or certain other eligible parties retain at least 5% of the credit risk underlying a non-exempt securitization, and in general prohibit the transfer or hedging of, and restrict the pledge of, the retained credit risk; the risk retention rules took effect on December 24, 2015, and for all other non-exempt securitizations, issued on or after December 24, 2016.
 We cannot predict what effect these new rules will have on the marketability of asset-backed securities.
-See "Description of the Mortgage Loans - Credit Risk Retention" for a discussion of the application of these rules in this transaction and a discussion of why Freddie Mac will not retain credit risk pursuant to these risk retention rules.
+See "Description of the Mortgage Loans - Credit Risk Retention" for a discussion of the application of these rules risk retention rules.